 An Urgent Care need is one that requires prompt medical attention but is not an Emergency Medical Condition.
 If you think you may need Urgent Care, call the appropriate appointment or advice phone number at a Plan Facility.
-For phone numbers, refer to our Provider Directory or call our Member Service Contact Center.
+For phone numbers, refer to our Provider Directory or call Member Services.